 Summary: The Spirit of Laws (page 6)

-The history of Rome supports Montesquieu's idea that laws must adapt to the principles of government.
-Indeed, Rome adjusted the severity of punishments depending on whether it was a monarchy or a republic.
-In its early days, Rome was marked by extreme harshness, with death sentences imposed on pamphleteers and poets.
+The history of Rome supports Montesquieu's view that laws must adapt to the principles of government.
+Rome adjusted the severity of its punishments depending on whether it was a monarchy or a republic.
+In its early days, it was marked by extreme harshness, with death sentences imposed on pamphleteers and poets.

-In general, the author of The Spirit of Laws relies heavily on the Romans.
-Roman history is frequently invoked to support various arguments: I find myself strong in my maxims when I have the Romans on my side 1.
+In general, Montesquieu relies heavily on the Romans.
+Roman history is frequently invoked to support his arguments: I find myself strong in my maxims when I have the Romans on my side

 Torture is suited to despotism, which is governed by fear.
-However, Montesquieu refuses to justify it, even in his pragmatic approach of identifying which laws function best in each regime: I hear the voice of nature crying out against me 2.
+Montesquieu refuses to justify it, however, even within his pragmatic approach of identifying which laws function best in each regime: I hear the voice of nature crying out against me

 Two eminently despotic judicial principles are the law of retaliation and the punishment of fathers for the crimes of their children.